 Read math equations using VoiceOver

 VoiceOver can read math equations on the web (encoded using MathML) and in supported Apple apps such as Numbers and Keynote.

 Hear an equation: Have VoiceOver read the text as usual.
 VoiceOver says “math” before it starts reading an equation.

 Explore the equation: Double-tap the selected equation to display it in full screen and move through it one element at a time.
 Swipe left or right to read elements of the equation.
 Use the rotor to select Symbols, Small Expressions, Medium Expressions, or Large Expressions, then swipe up or down to hear the next element of that size.
 You can continue to double-tap the selected element to “drill down” into the equation to focus on the selected element, then swipe left or right, or up or down, to read one part at a time.

-Control how the map tracks your current location: Double-tap until you hear the tracking option you want:
+Control how the map tracks your current location: Select , then double-tap until you hear the tracking option you want.